-Rosemary’s approach and strategy is always tailored to each individual client and focuses on what they want to achieve.
-Where possible she always tries to find a pragmatic solution for clients.
+Rosemary’s approach and strategy are always tailored to each client and focused on their goals.
+Where possible, she always tries to find a pragmatic solution for clients.
 If a court application is necessary, her advice is robust and practical.

-Rosemary trained at a firm specialising in private client matters and upon qualification in 2010 joined their family team.
-She subsequently moved to join the family team at Lester Aldridge in 2017, and has led the team since May 2020.
+Rosemary trained at a firm specialising in HNW private client matters and joined their family team upon qualification in 2010.
+She subsequently moved to join the family team at Lester Aldridge in 2017 and has led the team since May 2020.

 Recent examples of work or case studies:

-- Negotiating the terms of a prenuptial agreement which involved French assets.
-I acted for an English client whose fiancé was French.
-The parties were living in England at the time but were considering relocating to France in the future.
-I liaised closely with French lawyers to ensure the prenuptial agreement would be appropriate and enforceable in both jurisdictions.
+- Negotiated the terms of a prenuptial agreement which involved French assets.
+I acted for an English client whose fiancé was The parties were living in England then but were considering relocating to France.
+I liaised closely with French lawyers to ensure the prenuptial agreement would be appropriate in both jurisdictions.

 - Acted for a husband in divorce and financial remedy proceedings.
-The husband was focused on protecting his family business and there were significant issues surrounding the value of the husband’s shares.
-We were able to reach a settlement which did not involve the sale of the husband’s shares and the lower value was attributed to his shares for the purposes of negotiation.
+The husband was focused on protecting his family business, and significant issues surrounded the value of the husband’s shares.
+We reached a settlement that did not involve the sale of the husband’s shares, and the lower value was attributed to his shares for negotiation.

 - Acted for a mother and successfully obtained a prohibited steps order preventing the children’s father from removing them from the jurisdiction.
-We went on to agree a child arrangements order with limited contact to minimise the risk of abduction and creative safeguards to ensure the children would remain in England.
+We agreed to a child arrangements order with limited contact to minimise the risk of abduction and creative safeguards to ensure the children would remain in England.